 While the Forerunner 55 is typically a great entry-level running watch, it doesn’t stop it from being great for off-land sports as well.

-The 55 offers a good range of workout suggestions, including pool swims, recovery time suggestions, and is very easy to use.
+The 55 offers a good range of workout suggestions, including pool swims, and recovery time suggestions, and is very easy to use.
 It is also very reasonably priced, considering it was only released in June of this year.

 The battery life is quite good, giving up to 2 weeks in smartwatch mode and up to 20 hours when using GPS.
 It does lack some of the advanced features you see on other Garmin devices, however as we said before, this is an entry-level watch.
 You can still take advantage of an accelerometer and optical heart rate sensors, stress monitoring, smart notifications, and control over your smartphone’s music playback.